 Windows has long been criticized for the way it connects with additional screens, but the upcoming announcement of Windows 11 seems to have finally addressed the complaints.
 What are the issues?
-Well, people have run into problems trying to connect two or more monitors with Windows 10, such as some programs or tabs automatically being moved to a different location on the display.
+Well, people have run into problems trying to connect two monitors or more with Windows 10, such as some programs or tabs automatically being moved to a different location on the display.
 Other problems include all programs being grouped in one specific area of one of the monitors when the device is untouched for a while.

 The good news is that Microsoft plans on improving the experience for people who wish to utilize two or more displays.
 As suggested by a couple of new options spotted in the display management settings on the leaked build version of Windows 11, the operating system will remember program and tab locations based on the last time the user connected to an external display.
 Access to this new display control will fix your multi-monitor issues by bringing the programs back to the same position when you reconnect additional screens.